Should you buy an Xbox Series X or Nintendo Switch OLED?

 Xbox Series X vs. Nintendo Switch OLED: Which should you buy?

 Ultimately, while the Xbox Series X and Nintendo Switch OLED are in high demand, both cater to very different audiences.
-The Nintendo Switch OLED is cheaper, with a range of games that are generally more family-oriented.
+The Nintendo Switch OLED is cheaper, with a range of generally more family-oriented games.
 The Xbox Series X is more expensive, with first-party games available on day one in Xbox Game Pass.
 You'll need to look at the games available on both systems, then make the call as to which console you're most interested in.

 The biggest downside to both is the simple fact that right now, all electronics, especially computing components and consoles, are suffering from severe supply chain issues.
-As such, if you see an Xbox Series X or a Nintendo Switch OLED in stock, you need to act quickly.
-Right now, the chip shortage is expected to last until late 2022, possibly even early 2023.
+As such, if you see an Xbox Series X or a Nintendo Switch OLED in stock, you need to act extremely quickly.
+Right now, analysts are warning that the chip shortage is expected to last until late 2022, possibly even early 2023.
 Console stock shouldn't be expected to improve vastly before then.

 Latest tech

-Xbox Series X
+Xbox Series X - Microsoft

 Highest performance available in consoles